Bernard Cathelin

+Early life

+Born in Paris in 1919, Bernard Cathelin held a profound affection for his home, the Drome, his mother's place of origin, throughout his life.
+His educational journey included classical studies at the lycées Carnot and Janson de Sailly in Paris, as well as the lycée Emile Loubet in Valence.

+In 1939, he enlisted in the army.
+Following his military service and return in 1945, Cathelin pursued studies at the French National School for further studies in the Decorative Arts.
+During this period, he also honed his craft in the studio of Maurice Brianchon for three years.

+Art

-Famous for oil paintings and lithographs with a richness of texture and vivid colour, the three favorite themes in Cathelin's work are still life, landscapes and portraits of women.
-Cathelin has traveled extensively around the world.
+Cathelin part of the School of Paris was famous for oil paintings and lithographs with a richness of texture and vivid colour.
+The three favorite themes in Cathelin's work are still life, landscapes and portraits of women.

+Cathelin had traveled extensively around the world.
 Countries such as Mexico, Russia, Japan, Italy and Spain were a source of inspiration for his creations: and ever the landscapes of the Drôme in and neighbouring Provence where he found his roots.

+Honors

 Elected to the Legion of Honour by the French President of the Republic, François Mitterrand in 1995, the Musée de Valence dedicated him a retrospective of his work in the summer of 1997.
 This exhibition, by drawing local and worldwide visitors, established a new attendance record for the museum.

+In the summer of 1997, the Musée de Valence paid tribute to Bernard Cathelin with a dedicated retrospective of his work.
+This exhibition attracted both local and international visitors, setting a new attendance record for the museum.

 In 2000, the Shanghai Art Museum in China organised a retrospective exhibition presenting 40 years of Bernard Cathelin's works.

 Bernard Cathelin died on 17 April 2004, but exhibitions are often dedicated to him in France and across the world.